 Each day lost in exploration cannot be recovered and since exploration is an integral part of production, we may be allowed to continue exploration activities in Rajasthan,” he added.

-- Essar Oil to shut Vadinar refinery for 30 days Read more
+- Sebi directs Essar Oil to match Rosneft's price for delisting Read more